jung2shinho/NNModels/README.md

 trained for 1 epoch only.
 (Resulted Training Time for one epoch: 13+ hr Using GPU TPU1000 NVIDIA).
 Given more time for training and fine-tuning, the Unet and ResUNet models may have comparable performance as with FastSCNN and efficient transformer.

-9
-EE 562 - AI for Engineers Final Project Report
-5 Individual Project Contributions
+## 5 Individual Project Contributions
 Code contributions can best be seen on our project GitHub.
 Justin Diamond: Found Efficient Transformer paper and model, found Potsdam dataset from ISPRS, wrote the report introduction, inserted figures into the report, wrote the efficient transformer